JoseCanova/JoseCanova/README.md

 - 💞️ I’m looking to collaborate on ... earn some money... lots of debts..u
 - 📫 How to reach me ... well. lets get all here.

+Its a trabsition that i havent explored yet.
+Me planet earth and the universe...hehehe
+I prefer computing...we are in the 50s .."who planned this shir for me?"

+The alan turing flm is thats it..
+Youbasked...

 I thought a lot... will use MOF if someone why..
 Was developed but a friend of mine.